What Makes a Leader? Daniel Goldman

 “The second is self-management; if you don’t know what’s happening inside yourself, you will be very poor at managing others.
 It’s about having the ability to control your own emotions so they don’t block your ability to think well, to create, to innovate, to stay fixed on a goal, and the drive to achieve.
 Those are self-management skills.

 “Empathy is the third, and it again requires good self-awareness.
-A lot of research, even at the level of brain function, shows that people who are low in self-awareness cannot attune to other people or read them.
+A lot of research, even at the level of brain function, shows that people with low self-awareness cannot attune to others or read them.

 “The fourth domain in emotional intelligence is social skills.
 This last is about managing relationships, and it involves the most apparent leadership skills – persuasion, influence, communication, elaboration, and teamwork.